 In 2011, experienced litigation lawyers and interested parties joined and formed the Liechtenstein Arbitration Association (Liechtensteinischer Schiedsverein, LIS).
-Together with the Liechtenstein Chamber of Commerce and Industry, the LIS created arbitration rules particular to Liechtenstein, the Liechtenstein Rules, which have existed since May 2012.
-These are based on the UNCITRAL Arbitration Rules, are a development of the Swiss Rules and are tailored to the requirements of Liechtenstein as a financial centre.
-The Liechtenstein Rules aim at fast, simple and cost-effective proceedings, and contain special rules on the confidentiality of the arbitral proceedings; e.g. only persons subject to a legal obligation of secrecy may be appointed as arbitrators.
+Together with the Liechtenstein Chamber of Commerce and Industry (LCCI), the LIS created arbitration rules particular to Liechtenstein, the Liechtenstein Rules, which have existed since May 2012.
+These are based on the UNCITRAL Arbitration Rules, are a development of the Swiss Rules, and are tailored to the requirements of Liechtenstein as a financial centre.
+The Liechtenstein Rules aim at fast, simple, and cost-effective proceedings, and contain special rules on the confidentiality of the arbitral proceedings; for example, only persons who are subject to a legal obligation of secrecy can be appointed as an arbitrator.

 The Liechtenstein Rules provide for quasi-institutional arbitration proceedings: in an individual case, experienced experts may be brought in to ensure the efficient handling of the proceedings (e.g. appointment or dismissal of arbitrators or review of their costs), and these experts are in turn subject to an obligation of secrecy.
-Thus, the Liechtenstein Rules are particularly suitable for proceedings with a personal character, such as disputes in family enterprises or in company, foundation or trust law.
+Thus, the Liechtenstein Rules are particularly suitable for proceedings with a personal character, such as disputes in family enterprises or in company, foundation, or trust law.